cyberguardianx/Portfolio/Network Traffic Analysis with Wireshark/README.md

-# PROJECTNAME
+# Network Traffic Analysis with Wireshark

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+This project showcase my skills in network traffic analysis, identifying anomalies, and detailed analysis of the reports.
+The project aims to analyze network traffic using Wireshark, identify potential security threats, while presenting the findings in a professional & structured report.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- In-depth packet capture and threat detection using Wireshark.
+- Analyze the captured traffic to identify potential security threats like ARP spoofing, DNS hijacking, and HTTP-based attacks.
+- Create an report to present the analysis in a clear, visually appealing format.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Wireshark:  For capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Telemetry generation:  Tools to create realistic network traffic and attack scenarios.
+- Google Docs:  For Documentation/report generation

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc